 The Linyanti area consists of four large private reserves, Selinda, Linyanti, Kwando and the Chobe Enclave, and due to its remoteness, the Linyanti area is a gorgeous, unspoiled region of waterways and lagoons, riverine forests, huge trees and palm tree islands.
 Game viewing is superlative in both the wet and dry season, and the birding is exceptional, thousands of exotic birds migrate to this region during the green season.

 Seasonal zebra and elephant migrations add further drama and the Linyanti expanse is the hunting ground for healthy numbers of predators.

-Northern Botswana’s famous Chobe National Park is a must-see wildlife destination, the concentration of wildlife here is simply astonishing especially for its large herds of elephant and buffalo, which congregate along the Chobe River
+Northern Botswana’s famous Chobe National Park is a must-see wildlife destination, the concentration of wildlife here is simply astonishing especially for its large herds of elephants and buffalos, that congregate along the Chobe River

 The magnificent area of Chobe National Park offers unparalleled wildlife encounters, the Savute Marsh area and the Chobe Riverfront are world famous for their exciting game drive.